Chart Color Schemes

 The employment landscape in Casula shows performance that lags behind national averages across key labour market indicators

-Local employment opportunities appear limited, as indicated by the count of working population versus resident population.
-Between December 2024 and December 2025, employment increased by 5.7%, while labour force grew by 5.0%, reducing the unemployment rate by 0.6 percentage points.
-In contrast, Greater Sydney experienced employment growth of 2.2% and labour force growth of 2.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest that Casula's employment should increase by 6.3% over five years and 13.3% over ten years, based on industry-specific projections applied to the local employment mix.
+Employment opportunities locally may be limited as indicated by the count of Census working population versus resident population.
+Between December 2024 and December 2025, employment increased by 5.7% while labour force grew by 5.0%, reducing the unemployment rate by 0.6 percentage points.
+In contrast, Greater Sydney saw employment growth of 2.2%.
+Jobs and Skills Australia's national employment forecasts from May-25 project a 6.6% increase over five years and 13.7% over ten years.
+Applying these projections to Casula's employment mix suggests local employment should grow by 6.3% over five years and 13.3% over ten years, though this is a simple weighting extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment